United States of America Visa Types Explained

 • V: Spouse or children of a permanent resident

-This is a majority of the US visa types available, but not an exhaustive list.
+This is most of the US visa types available, but not an exhaustive list.
 An experienced immigration attorney can let you know if there’s another option for you.

 Petitioning for a Nonimmigrant Visa